Missouri correctional officers fired after inmate escapes St. Louis hospital, is found with a handcuff key

 “Personnel records and security-related investigation reports are confidential, so I am not able to provide them to you,” Pojmann wrote.

-In a statement, Mercy Hospital South said its personnel followed all established protocol for treating inmates.
+In a statement, Mercy Hospital South said its personnel followed all established protocols for treating inmates.

 “Mercy followed its policies and procedures and relies on the department of corrections to keep inmates contained while on our campus, which did not occur in this case,” a spokesperson said.